ls1intum/Artemis/supporting_scripts/generate_code_cov_table/README.md

 - Line Coverage: Percentage of lines covered by tests
 - Confirmation (assert/expect): A checkbox for manual confirmation of test coverage

+**You will have to manually adjust the confirmation column for each file!**